iEv0lv3/coral_reef/README.md

 # Coral Reef
 Coral Reef is a syntax color theme for VS Code.
 I love the Ocean variant of the Material theme and I was inspired to make a custom syntax theme for it.
-You can find the Material theme here:
+You can find the Material theme for VS Code here:

 https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-material-theme